How the Health Security Act Will Benefit Businesses

 A Carefully Considered Approach

-✔ First 18 months: The bipartisan Legislative Finance Committee (LFC), with the help of outside experts and public input, determines:
+✔ Phase 1: The bipartisan Legislative Finance Committee (LFC), with public input, determines:

 - The cost of the Plan